#02009 Print This PagePrint This Page

 And likewise drinking rum.

-Oh, you who have your liberty,
+Oh, you that have your liberty,

 Keep it if you can,